 Simulations are then used to assess changes in net financing revenue in multiple interest rate scenarios relative to the baseline forecast.
 The changes in net financing revenue relative to the baseline are defined as the sensitivity.
 Our simulations incorporate contractual cash flows and repricing characteristics for all assets, liabilities, and off-balance sheet exposures and incorporate the effects of changing interest rates on the prepayment and attrition rates of certain assets and liabilities.
-Our simulation does not assume any specific future actions are taken to mitigate the impacts of changing interest rates.
+Our simulations do not assume any specific future actions are taken to mitigate the impacts of changing interest rates.

 The net financing revenue simulations measure the potential change in our pretax net financing revenue over the following 12 months.
 We test a number of alternative rate scenarios, including immediate and gradual parallel shocks to the implied market forward curve.
 Management also evaluates nonparallel shocks to interest rates and stresses to certain term points on the yield curve in isolation to capture and monitor a number of risk types.

-Relative to our baseline forecast, our net financing revenue over the next 12 months is expected to increase by \$217 million if interest rates remain unchanged due to expected increases in the federal funds rate, resulting in an inversion of the yield curve.
+In a stable rate scenario that assumes spot rates as of June 30, 2023, remain constant through the simulation, net financing revenue over the next 12 months is expected to increase by \$36 million versus the baseline forecast, due to the shape of the market-implied forward curve.